Ravens’ season ends with Jackson in locker room, 17-3 loss

 The Ravens (12-6) reached the postseason after battling an outbreak of COVID-19, an altered schedule and season-ending injuries to starting tackle Ronnie Stanley and tight end Nick Boyle.

+“It’s a tough loss,” coach John Harbaugh said.
+“To get to the (AFC) championship game, you’ve got to play two really great games and things have got to bounce your way.
+That didn’t happen for us today.

+“But I’m proud of the guys, nonetheless.
+I feel like what we’ve been through as a football team, the road we traveled this year, the challenges that we faced are all well documented.
+I feel like our guys handled it with toughness and grace.
+Even today, when we weren’t at our best, we fought.
+We’ll hold our head high walking out of here and into the offseason.”

-In the end, however, they got blown away on a windy night by a team that chased Jackson all over the field.
+In the end, however, the Ravens got blown away on a windy night by a team that chased Jackson all over the field.
 In fact, it was almost surprising that Buffalo’s defense didn’t pursue the frustrated quarterback into the visitor’s locker room after tackling him hard in the end zone on what turned out to be Jackson’s final play of the season.

-Baltimore’s No.1-ranked rushing game generated 150 yards, but Jackson was limited to 34 yards on nine carries with a long of 15 yards.
+Baltimore’s No. 1-ranked rushing game generated 150 yards, but Jackson was limited to 34 yards on nine carries with a long of 15 yards.

 Throwing under duress for much of the game, Jackson went 14 of 24 for 162 yards with an interception and three sacks.